Some Key Elements of CBL

 Here are some of the key elements of CBL.
 They are offered to continue the discussion.

 Student and teacher directed - students are shaping the learning plan from the beginning cooperatively with the teacher.
-The teacher has a responsibility to guide the process but does not have to design, research and implement the entire experience
+The teacher has a responsibility to guide the process but does not have to design, research and implement the entire experience.
+CBL advocates an environment where everyone has the freedom and authority to learn and teach.

 A challenge, not a question - this is a subtle but critical difference.
 CBL does not ask the students to do something – it challenges them to take on a real contextual issue and do something about it.
 To make a difference while learning, rather than learning to make a difference later.
 Almost a “bet you can’t” type of approach.
 Think about the difference of being asked to do something or being challenged to do it.